sergeicu/crl-ivim-estimation-methods/install.md

 NB requirements.txt is a file inside this repository

-## Check if certain CRL tools are available
+## Check if certain additional tools are available

-Try to run these commands inside Terminal to check if they are available to you:

-- `crlConvertBetweenFileFormats`
+Check if the following are available in your Terminal:
 - `dcm2niix`
 - `averageBVals`

-If either binary is not available then export them inside Terminal like this:

-PATH=$PATH:/opt/el7/pkgs/crkit/2021/crkit-master/bin/:/opt/el7/pkgs/dcm2niix/dcm2niix:/fileserver/abd/bin/

-and check again if either works
+DCM2niix - can be downloaded freely on the net or via conda - `conda install -c conda-forge dcm2niix`

+averageBVals - is available as a [docker image](https://github.com/sergeicu/scim_docker/) or as a centOS binary [here](https://github.com/sergeicu/scim_docker/tree/main/bin/3T)

+Alternatively - export the binaries directly from CRL filesystem:
+`PATH=$PATH:/opt/el7/pkgs/dcm2niix/dcm2niix:/fileserver/abd/bin/`